 You’re Not Alone

 Addiction to video games – including those designed around a “freemium” model– is an increasingly recognized and very real phenomenon.
 Knowing the signs of a burgeoning video game addiction in yourself or a loved one can be an important first step towards getting help.
-Call our toll-free hotline at 1-888-997-3147(Who Answers?) – speak to a qualified support specialist to hear about available treatment options.
+Call our toll-free hotline at – speak to a qualified support specialist to hear about available treatment options.